DrewHans555/AvidemuxIDX2FileMaker/README.md

 This code is designed to take in a directory location and then create a IDX2 file for every file in the directory.

 Doing this independent of Avidemux prevents crashes and allows you to go straight to video editing.

+For convenience I have included my source code and a JAR distribution that should work on any machine with Java.